Contributors Dropdown icon

 Effective data visualization makes data analysis easier

-We know we give pie charts a hard time, but that’s only because there are so many more options to choose from.
+We know we give pie charts a hard time, but that’s only because there are so many other options to choose from.
 From Gannt charts, to chord graphs, to sunbursts, and more — different charts and visual representations of data make it easier to perform different kinds of analysis.

 If you want to review performance over time, line and bar charts are a great way to do it.
 Scatterplots can help you determine correlation.